oxnr/awesome-notes/Business/Principles.md

 - Chross the Chasm, the early majoritz doesnt try unless someone else tried it first.
 14%
 - What you do serves as the prove of hat you believe
 - Deadline super important (panic monster)

+- Dont predict future on own experience but rational futurism and curve